Benchmarking Graph Neural Networks: Graph Neural Network Pipeline

+In this section, we describe the experimental pipeline for the two broad classes of GNN architectures that are benchmarked in this framework as representative GNN classes -- Message Passing Graph Convolutional Networks (MP-GCNs), which are based on the message passing framework formalized in \cite{gilmer2017neural}, and Weisfeiler Lehman GNNs (WL-GNNs), which improves the theoretical limitations of MP-GCNs and align expressivity power to the WL-tests to distinguish non-isomorphic graphs.
+The two pipelines are illustrated in Figure \ref{fig:pipeline_mpgcns} for \textbf{GCNs} and Figure \ref{fig:pipeline_wlgnns} for \textbf{WL-GNNs}.

-This section formally describes our experimental pipeline, illustrated in Figure \ref{fig:pipeline_mpgcns} for \textbf{GCNs} and Figure \ref{fig:pipeline_wlgnns} for \textbf{WL-GNNs}.
-In Section \ref{sec:mpgcns}, we describe the components of the setup of the GCN class with vanilla GCN \cite{kipf2017semi}, GraphSage \cite{hamilton2017inductive}, MoNet \cite{Monti_2017}, GAT \cite{velickovic2018graph}, and GatedGCN \cite{bresson2017residual}, including the input layers, the GNN layers and the task based MLP classifier layers.
-We also include the description of GIN \cite{xu2018how} in this section as this model can be interpreted as a GCN, although it was designed to differentiate non-isomorphic graphs.
-In Section \ref{sec:wlgnns}, we present the GNN layers and the task based MLP classifier layers for the class of WL-GNN models with Ring-GNNs \cite{chen2019equivalence} and 3WL-GNNs \cite{maron2019provably}.
+In Section \ref{sec:mpgcns}, we describe the components of the setup of the GCN class with \textit{vanilla} GCN \citep{kipf2017semi}, GraphSage \citep{hamilton2017inductive}, MoNet \citep{Monti_2017}, GAT \citep{velickovic2018graph}, and GatedGCN \citep{bresson2017residual}, including the input layers, the GNN layers and the task based MLP classifier layers.
+We also include the description of GIN \citep{xu2018how} in this section as this model can be interpreted as a GCN, although it was designed to differentiate non-isomorphic graphs.
+In Section \ref{sec:wlgnns}, we present the GNN layers and the task based MLP classifier layers for the class of WL-GNN models with Ring-GNNs \citep{chen2019equivalence} and 3WL-GNNs \citep{maron2019provably}.